 Figure 33

 Figure 34 presents trends in WA Government real capital expenditure on social housing.
-Real capital expenditure on social housing fell through the 2019-2020 to 2021-22 before rising sharply in 2022-23.
+Real capital expenditure on social housing fell through 2017-2018 to 2020-21 before rising sharply in 2021-22 and falling slightly in 2023 -2024.
 The fall in real capital expenditure on social housing resulted in a fall in social housing stock.
-The significant increase in 2022-23 will act to arrest the decline in social housing stock.
+The significant increases in recent years will act to arrest the decline in social housing stock.
 Recent budget decisions will result in further injections of real capital expenditure and assist in meeting the housing affordability and availability in Western Australia.

 Figure 34